pcwalton/bevy-baked-gi/README.md

 ## Tooling

-The following tool may be useful for baking lightmaps.
+The following tools may be useful for baking global illumination.

-### `export-blender-gi`
+### The `export-blender-gi` CLI tool

-`bevy-baked-gi` comes with a command-line tool called `export-blender-gi` that you can apply to a Blender `.blend` file to convert baked irradiance volumes and reflection probes from Blender's native format into a native Bevy `.scn.ron` asset.
+`bevy-baked-gi` comes with a command-line tool called `export-blender-gi` that you can apply to a Blender `.blend` file to convert baked irradiance volumes and cube reflection probes from Blender's native format into a native Bevy `.scn.ron` asset.
 For cubemap reflection probes, the tool uses a [fork] of the [glTF IBL Sampler] to preprocess the cubemap images into diffuse and specular parts, so they can be used just as environment maps are used in Bevy.

+Note that you must bake the light probes before the tool is able to export them.
+In the Eevee renderer, use the button "Render → Indirect Lighting → Bake Indirect Lighting".

+### The "Bevy Global Illumination Export" Blender add-on

+An artist-friendly UI wrapping the above `export-blender-gi` tool is available as a Blender add-on.
+To install it, navigate to "Preferences → Add-ons → Install…" and open the `BlenderAddons/export-bevy-gi/export-bevy-gi.py` script.
+In the add-on preferences, locate the pre-built `export-blender-gi` or `export-blender-gi.exe`.
+You can then export baked irradiance volumes and cube reflection probes with the "File → Export → Bevy Global Illumination (.scn.ron)" menu item.
+You'll need to bake the light probes (in Eevee, "Render → Indirect Lighting → Bake Indirect Lighting") and save the `.blend` file first.

 ### glTF Unity Lightmapper